ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 acompile -X
 ```

-From here you will be able to run your interactive job like normal and X11 forwarding will carry through to the job.
+From here, you will be able to run your interactive job like normal and X11 forwarding will carry through to the job.